Lessons Learned Part III

 “Having a rigid mindset that does not allow for consideration of new ideas or methods means that when something out of the ordinary comes up, time and productivity is lost.
 Flexibility can make or break a project when something unexpected happens.
 It is easy to get stuck and have a project’s momentum stall out, ” says Zach Weil, Project Manager.
 As noted above, having realistic expectations tempers you to the understanding that things will come up during construction.

 Horst Construction is proud to provide our Clients with comprehensive, honest, and straight-forward information and deliver a “no surprises” construction experience.
 We would love the opportunity to discuss your project goals and how to best match your vision with your resources.
 Please feel free to contact us to schedule a phone call or consultation.
+Download a PDF version of this article.

 Posted January 22, 2020